 Take your time in getting into the deal and study the terms carefully before signing the contract.
 You can even ask for references and make an informed decision.
 It is recommended to get your commercial real estate lawyer to review all the documents before you sign them.

-It is vital to plan your exit strategy as private lending contracts are usually short term with an average term of 1-2 years.
-Your real estate lawyer will suggest you to use the private lending options as a bridge to move on to traditional lenders offering lower interest rates.
+It is vital to plan your exit strategy as private lending contracts are usually short-term with an average term of 1-2 years.
+Your real estate lawyer will suggest you use the private lending options as a bridge to move on to traditional lenders offering lower interest rates.

 Understanding the costs structure and other terms is essential before you sign the contract.
 The private lender will have their fees for the service rendered.
 The real estate lawyer will charge legal fees and if you have a mortgage broker involved, you will be paying for their broker fee too.